How to merge a subtitle file with an MKV video (fast way)

 You can download MKVToolNix here (official website).

-The following steps will show you how to permanently embed (hardcode) the subtitles into your MKV movie.
+The steps below will show you how to permanently embed (hardcode) the subtitles into an MKV video file.

 1. Make sure that the subtitle file is in the same folder as the MKV video file.